TresAmigosSD/SMV/docs/user/smv_stages.md

 Since we already setup the version control to ignore `conf/smv-user-conf.props`, this provides isolation for the model authors from changes in the ETL code.
 Once ETL stage is stabilized, it can either be republished with a new version or the config version can be removed to get the latest and greatest ETL output as before.

-## Publish entire app

-TODO: show how to publish all stages in app.

 # Adding a stage
 As the project grows, it may become necessary to add additional stages.